WynMew/AnimeFaceRanker/README.md

 - face detection with [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) or [danbooru-utility](https://github.com/reidsanders/danbooru-utility)

-- Make your training dataset by hand (Good face detection and bad case, a few thousand each.).
+- Make your training dataset by hand (Good face detection and bad case, a few thousand each).
 You may skip this.

-- Training with FaceClassifier.py. you may skip this.
+- Training with FaceClassifier.py.
+You may skip this.

 - Rank your face detection with FaceRanker.py